Scalable Control Variates for Monte Carlo Methods via Stochastic Optimization: Methods

-This framework is compatible with any parametric function class and has the potential to provide significant speed-ups, relative to existing methods, due to the efficiency of SGD.
-For example, taking $\mathcal{V}$ to be the polynomials of degree at most $k$ in each variable recovers the same class as \cite{Assaraf1999,Mira2013,Papamarkou2014,South2019}, but with a parameter optimization strategy based on SGD as opposed to exact least squares.
-For SGD with $t$ iterations and mini-batches of size $b$, our computational cost will be of order $\mathcal{O}(d^k b t)$, whereas exact least squares must solve a linear system of size $O(d^k)$, leading to a cost of $\mathcal{O}(d^{3k}+md^k)$.
-Similarly, taking $\mathcal{V}$ to be a linear space spanned by $m$ translates of a kernel recovers the CF method of \cite{Oates2017}.
-SGD has computational cost of $\mathcal{O}(m d b t)$, whereas CFs requires $\mathcal{O}(m^3+m^2d)$ due to the need to invert an $m$-dimensional matrix.
+This framework is compatible with any parametric function class and has the potential to provide significant speed-ups, relative to existing methods, due to the efficiency of \gls{SGD}.
+For example, taking $\mathcal{V}$ to be the polynomials of degree at most $k$ in each variable recovers the same class as \cite{Assaraf1999,Mira2013,Papamarkou2014,South2019}, but with a parameter optimization strategy based on \gls{SGD} as opposed to exact least squares.
+This problem is hence closely related to the ADALINE algorithm of \cite{Widrow1960} with basis functions which integrate to zero.

+For \gls{SGD} with $t$ iterations and mini-batches of size $b$, our computational cost will be of order $\mathcal{O}(d^k b t)$, whereas exact least squares must solve a linear system of size $O(d^k)$, leading to a cost of $\mathcal{O}(d^{3k}+md^k)$.
+Similarly, taking $\mathcal{V}$ to be a linear space spanned by $m$ translates of a kernel recovers the \gls{CF} method of \cite{Oates2017}. \gls{SGD} has computational cost of $\mathcal{O}(m d b t)$, whereas \gls{CF}s requires $\mathcal{O}(m^3+m^2d)$ due to the need to invert an $m$-dimensional matrix.

 Significant reduction in computational cost can also be obtained for ensembles: a combination of polynomial and kernel basis functions, as considered in \cite{South2020}, would cost $\mathcal{O}((md+d^k) bt)$ compared to the $\mathcal{O}(m^3+d^{3k}+m^2+md^k)$ cost when the linear system is exactly solved.
-Furthermore, any hyper-parameters, such as kernel parameters, can be incorporated into the minimization procedure with SGD, so that nested computational loops are avoided.
+Furthermore, any hyper-parameters, such as kernel parameters, can be incorporated into the minimization procedure with \gls{SGD}, so that nested computational loops are avoided.

-Some of these speed-ups are illustrated on a toy example in Fig. \ref{fig:polynomial_integrands}.
-Even for this moderately-sized problem, the use of SGD provides significant speed-ups for polynomial and kernel CVs.
+Some of these speed-ups are illustrated on a toy example in \Cref{fig:polynomial_integrands}.
+Even for this moderately-sized problem, the use of \gls{SGD} provides significant speed-ups.
 Additional experiments with values of $m=5000$ in Appendix \ref{appendix:polynomial_integrands} show that larger speed-ups can be obtained for large scale problems.